 A nice present to make for someone you love.
 Cut strips of paper out of Christmas wrapping paper.
 Each strip 6" (15 cm) long and 3/4" (2 cm) at the widest part.
-Cut these strips into long triangle shapes so that the tip of the paper is narrower than the base.
+Cut these strips into long triangle shapes so that the tip of the paper is narrower than the base their baby's crib?
+A snow mobile.